-So I watched the fantastic numberphile video Pebbling a Checkerboard.
+So I watched the fantastic numberphile video Pebbling a Chessboard.
 I wanted to get the kids to play the game and I didn’t have any checkers in the classroom, so I decided to program the game in Processing.
 Thankfully the programming went smoothly, and I finished it in time to have the Pre-Calculus class try to beat the game (it’s the day before winter break, and we just finished sequences and series).
 Fantastic timing.

 - Goal: remove all checkers from the green prison.

 - If you click on a checker, and there is space to the right and above, then that checker will disappear, and two clones will appear to the right and above.

 - Theoretically this game board extends to infinity to the right and above.